roguedarkjedi/dogcam-ai/README.md

 ---------------
 * Better training models with small focused data sets would be of better usage.
 Until a better model is created, this project still uses [mobilessd from tensorflow](https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API).
 For the usb accelerated functionality, [this model is used](https://dl.google.com/coral/canned_models/mobilenet_ssd_v2_coco_quant_postprocess_edgetpu.tflite).
 * On the Raspberry Pi 3B, a single frame with AI processing takes on average, 2 seconds.
 This is the upper bounds of what this hardware can do with the given model.
 Using an AI accelerator is recommended.
 * On a Raspberry Pi 3B, this program does incredibly well with an ingest of 720p/24fps @ 2500kbps.
-Anything higher has been observed to induce video decoding latency.
+Anything higher has been observed to induce video decoding latency on the box.